Raising an Incident

 Note

-The Incident Context is displayed as Task below the Incident Definition dropdown.
+The Incident Context is displayed as Task.

 From the Incident Definition dropdown, select the required Incident.
+The Incidents are displayed under their respective Incident Groups in a hierarchical structure.

 The fields that are configured for the Incident are displayed.